PayU-EMEA/plugin_magento/README.md

-# PayU account plugin for Magento over 1.6.0
+# PayU account plugin for Magento 1.6.0+
 -------
 ``This plugin is released under the GPL license.``